What is H1 visa and what is H4 visa?

-You cannot buy visitors insurance if you are eligible for domestic health insurance because that is how the insurance companies offering visitors insurance are set up and licensed to offer.
+You cannot buy visitors insurance if you are eligible for domestic health insurance because that is how the insurance companies offering visitors insurance are set up and what they are licensed to offer.

-I am on H1 visa and my wife will be joining me soon.
-However, my employer has a waiting period before I can enroll into their group health insurance.
+I am on the H1 visa and my wife will be joining me soon.
+However, my employer has a waiting period before I can enroll her into their group health insurance.
 Can I buy visitors insurance?

 Possibly.
 If she is not yet in the U.S., you can purchase for a short duration.
 If she is already in the U.S., again, it depends upon whether she is eligible for any other domestic health insurance, short term or long term.

 I have seen several web sites where they clearly mention that I can purchase XYZ visitors insurance plan while on H1 and H4.
 I am really tempted to purchase XYZ insurance plan, because it is really low cost and I believe it would fit my requirements.
 However, according to your FAQ here, it seems that I would not be eligible to purchase.
 Who is right?

 We, as a broker, work in your best interest.
-And our first priority is to offer you the insurance plans that you are eligible to purchase and in turn will pay the eligible claims when you are sick or injured.
+Our first priority is to offer you the insurance plans that you are eligible to purchase and in turn, the insurance plans that will pay the eligible claims when you are sick or injured.